E2FIF: Push the limit of Binarized Deep Imagery Super-resolution using End-to-end Full-precision Information Flow: Experiments

 \subsubsection{Results on SRResNet Architecture~\cite{ledig2017photo}}

 The results of all comparison methods on four benchmark datasets are shown in Table~\ref{table:SRResNet}.
-The proposed E2FIF obtains the best performance on all scales and datasets, except PSNR of our method is only 0.04 dB slightly lower than that from BAM~\cite{xin2020binarized} on Set14~\cite{zeyde2010single} at 4x scale.
-But it is noticeable more extra computations are utilized in BAM due to the bit accumulation mechanism for activations ~\cite{xin2020binarized}, which can be considered as extra spatial attention and thus brings more extra computation.
-Compared with ABC~\cite{lin2017towards} which approximates the full-precision convolution through multiple binarized convolutions, the proposed E2FIF improves the PSNR over 1 dB at 2x scale super resolution.
+The proposed E2FIF obtains the best performance on all scales and datasets, except PSNR of our method is only 0.04 dB slightly lower than that from BAM on Set14 at 4x scale.
+But it is noticeable more extra computations are utilized in BAM due to the bit accumulation mechanism for activations, Compared with ABC which approximates the full-precision convolution through multiple binarized convolutions, the proposed E2FIF improves the PSNR over 1 dB at 2x scale.
 All these results demonstrate the effectiveness of the proposed E2FIF.